 I write this annual article to help photographers with one of the toughest parts of their job, pricing their work.
 In the 2016 version, I’m going to add some new elements such as a little advise for photography buyers (found after the state of the industry).
 Another section I’m most excited about is the question and answer portion at the end.
 Each year I receive many questions about photography rates in the comments.
 This year, I address some of the common and interesting follow up questions I have received over the past few years.
 The 2016 version is the best post on photography pricing so far and I hope you find it valuable.

-If you are interested in past years versions, here is a handy list.
+If you are interested in past (and future) years versions, here is a handy list.

 - How much should photographers Charge in 2017?

 - How much should photographers charge in 2015?

 - How much should photographers charge in 2013?

 The photography industry is evolving.
 There are more types of imagery a photographer can create today than at any other time in history.
 The future looks like it will contain more creative opportunities for image makers.
 However, there are more photographers than ever who can do the every day work.
 This includes your uncle with a smartphone.

 The camera is not the magic black box of the past.
 For the average photographer, doing average work that most any photographer can do does not take much skill.
 Such work is a commodity.
 To make a living as a photographer you must bring something new to the table — bring back the magic.

 I am amazed at how many opportunities are still available for photographers, despite the evolution of technology and what it as taken away.
 If you are creative, work hard and find a little luck, you can become one of the top ten percent earning photographers.
 These photographers actually make a full time living which can support a family.

 The other ninety percent, in my estimation, need to combine their talents with other abilities to create a living.
 There is nothing wrong with not being a pure photographer today.
 Combining skills helps to keep the creativity alive and allows photographers to stay in the game longer.